lawpatch/au-interpretation/au-interpretation.md

 - if a party is described as having discretion in a matter, the discretion in that matter will be interpreted as sole and absolute; and
 - where a party is required to do "anything necessary", this includes executing agreements and other legal instruments.

+## Definitions

+Defined terms in this document will have the meanings described below.

 ### Agreement
 means the terms and conditions constituting the legally binding agreement that incorporates this document.